k8redfern/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

 * One may notice that this is very similar to a decoder
-* The difference is that

-    * Instead of outputting ``1`` on the selected signal like a decoder
-    * A demultiplexer maps the arbitrary value of the input to the output
+* The difference is that a demux maps an arbitrary value of the input to the output

+    * A decoder always outputs ``1``